podgorskiy/DRTK/docs/source/index.md

 ![hello triangle](/_static/hellow_triangle.png)

-## Dependencies
-Cure dependencies:
-* PyTorch >= 2.1.0
-* numpy

-Some examples and tests, may additionally require:
-* torchvision
-* opencv-python

-## Building
+## Installation
-To build a wheel and install it:
+To build and install the DRTK package as a wheel:
 ```
 pip install wheel
 python setup.py  bdist_wheel
 pip install dist/drtk-<wheel_name>.whl
 ```

-To build inplace, which is useful for package development:
+For in-place builds, useful for development:
 ```
 python setup.py build_ext --inplace -j 1
 ```

+## Requirements
+Cure dependencies:
+* CUDA Toolkit
+* PyTorch (>= 2.1.0)
+* numpy

+Some examples and tests may also require:
+* torchvision
+* opencv-python

 ## Contributing
 See the [CONTRIBUTING](https://github.com/facebookresearch/DRTK//blob/main/CONTRIBUTING.md) file for how to help out.